forest-lang/forest-compiler/README.md

 Using Forest
 ---

-First, you'll need to make sure you have [Stack](https://docs.haskellstack.org/en/stable/README/) installed.
-You will also need a ruby interpreter to run the integration tests.
+First, you'll need to make sure you have [Stack](https://docs.haskellstack.org/en/stable/README/) and [Nix](https://nixos.org/nix/download.html) installed.

 Next, clone this project and run `make`.
 If you want to make changes and submit a pull request, make a fork and clone that.